kbrgl/website/data/posts/first-byte-latency.md

 ## 2. Don't compress real-time responses

-> I will caveat this one by saying that if your users are on low-bandwidth Internet connections, this might not be the right choice.
+I will caveat this one by saying that if your users are on low-bandwidth Internet connections, this might not be the right choice.
 See #3 instead.

-Compression is best for responses that are served from storage.
+Compression can significantly delay real-time responses, and it can be sneaky since even if your app doesn't compress your responses, a reverse proxy might.
 If you're serving responses in real-time to users on good Internet connections, consider avoiding compression, since compression algorithms typically require buffering up a chunk before they can transmit the first byte.

 ## 3. Make your data smaller